tpilli-zz/integration-gadget/README.md

 # IG - Integration Gadget
+IG is a single dashboard for vulnerability management.
-Integrates security vulnerabilities data from multiple sources in to a single dashboard.
+Vulnerabilities data from multiple sources merged and displayed on a single dashboard.